 5. Climatic changes – A lack of moisture in the air can lead to dry skin and repetitive scratching.

 How to help your itchy dog?

-Himalaya Fresh Coat – In case your dog is sick or if you are unable to shampoo your dog regularly, you may alternatively try Himalaya Fresh coat, a no-rinse spray.
+Himalaya Fresh Coat – In case your dog is sick or if you are unable to shampoo your dog regularly, try a no-rinse spray.
 It not only helps pets look good but also smell great!
-This hassle-free way of naturally cleaning, deodorizing, conditioning and detangling your pet’s coat also comes in handy if you care for stray dogs and can’t always provide them a full-fledged bath.
+This hassle-free way of naturally cleaning, deodorizing, conditioning and detangling your pet’s coat also comes in handy if you care for stray dogs and can’t always provide them with a full-fledged bath.